sumeetmathpati/cs-gate/_cd/syntax-analysis/bottom-up-parsers/bottom-up-parsing.md

 description: "Bottom up parsers, shirt reduce, handle"
 nav_order: 2
 child_of: Syntax Analysis
+mathjax: true
 ---

 - This parser, as name suggests **construct a perse tree from the leaves (from bottom of the tree) and goes towards the root (top of the tree).**
-- To do so, bottom-up parsing tries to find a **rightmost derivation of a given string backwards.**\
+- To do so, bottom-up parsing tries to find a **rightmost derivation of a given string in reverse order.**
   - **Rightmost-derivation:** It means that; when we complete the derivation using algorithm below; the derivation will be similar to the righmost-derivation.
   - **Reverse order:** We start from the string given and replace terminals with non-terminals (usually we replace non-terminals with terminals).
 - **Example,**
     - Let's say we have grammar `{ S --> AB, A --> a, B --> b}`
     - Let's say we have string to parse is `ab`.